-August 2017 September 2017 October 2017 October 2017 Facebook disclosed that Russian fake accounts ran 3,000 political ads on their social media platform during the 2016 election; Twitter also briefed the Senate Intelligence Committee on Russian social media campaigns to influence the election The White House launched an initiative to invest in tech and computer science, with major tech companies donating \$300 million to the proposal Senators Warner (D), Klobuchar (D) and McCain (R) introduced the Honest Ads Act, which requires social media platforms to disclose advertisers Facebook, Google and Twitter testified before Congress, disclosing their findings on the scope of Russian influence campaigns on their digital platforms.
+August 2017 October 2017 October 2017 December 2017 Facebook disclosed that Russian fake accounts ran 3,000 political ads on their social media platform during the 2016 election; Twitter also briefed the Senate Intelligence Committee on Russian social media campaigns to influence the election Senators Warner (D), Klobuchar (D) and McCain (R) introduced the Honest Ads Act, which requires social media platforms to disclose advertisers Facebook, Google and Twitter testified before Congress, disclosing their findings on the scope of Russian influence campaigns on their digital platforms.
 Facebook estimates that 126 million people were exposed to content associated with the Russian effort.
+The FCC voted 3-2 in favor of repealing net neutrality, an Obama-era requirement that internet service providers treat all web traffic equally.

-Sources: Congress.gov, 2017; Ryan Hagemann and Andrew Chang, "Encryption showdown: Burr-Feinstein vs McCaul-Warner," The Hill, April 25, 2016; Amir Nasr, "A tale of two encryption bills," Morning Consult, March 23, 2016,"; Horia Ungureanu, "President Obama pledges to veto House passage of H.R.
+Sources: Congress.gov, 2017; Ryan Hagemann and Andrew Chang, "Encryption showdown: Burt-Feinstein vs McCaul-Warner," The Hill, April 25, 2016; Amir Nasr, "A tale of two encryption bills," Morning Consult, March 23, 2016,"; Horia Ungureanu, "President Obama pledges to veto House passage of H.R.
 2666 anti-net neutrality bill," Tech Times, April 15, 2016; Li Zhou, "What tech should watch for during the lame duck," Politico, November 14, 2016; Brendan Bordelon, "Thune plans 'step-by-step' Comms Act rewrite in new Congress," Morning Consult, January 4, 2017; "Presidential Executive Order Expanding Apprenticeships in America," The White House, June 15, 2017.

-- If the repeal of net neutrality survives the legal challenges, Democrats in Congress could push for legislation to require net neutrality - Rep. Marsha Blackburn (R-TN) introduced H.R.
+- Rep. Marsha Blackburn (R-TN) introduced H.R.
 2520, which would authorize the FTC to enforce information privacy protections that require broadband companies to allow users to opt in or out of disclosing their information - The Email Privacy Act (H.R.
-387), amending the Electronic Communications Privacy Act of 1986, passed the House and could see a vote in the Senate - The Supreme Court is set to hear two cases on cell phone privacy: Carpenter v.
-US and Microsoft v.
-US
+387), amending the Electronic Communications Privacy Act of 1986, passed the House and could see a vote in the Senate - The Supreme Court is set to hear Carpenter v.
+US, a case dealing with data privacy